maheshkondraju/Dell-XPS-17-L702X-Hackintosh-Open-Core-Bootloader/README.md

 GenericUSBXHCI.kext has been included for Renesas USB 3.0.

-CryptexFixup.kext has been included to support booting of Ventura.
+CryptexFixup kext has been included to support processors without AVX 2 instruction set.

 VoodooPS2Controller.kext has been included to work with Synaptics Trackpad.